 New & Used Chevrolet Colorado: In Depth

-The Chevrolet Colorado is a mid-size pickup truck introduced by General Motors back in 2004 as a replacement for the Chevrolet S-10.
-It's also sold by GMC as the "Canyon" mid-size pickup, which replaced the GMC Sonoma.
+The Colorado was originally introduced by General Motors back in 2004 as a replacement for the Chevrolet S-10.
+This version was produced through the 2012 model year and was also sold by GMC as the Canyon mid-size pickup, which replaced the GMC Sonoma.
 To complicate matters further, the Chevy Colorado and Canyon were developed together with Isuzu, which also sold a version of the pickup truck called the i-series.

-Underpinning all three vehicles is the GMT355 platform, a variation of which was used for the HUMMER H3 SUV.
+Underpinning all three vehicles was the GMT355 platform, a variation of which was used for the HUMMER H3 SUV.
 The platform offers standard, extended and four-door crew cab bodystyles for the Chevrolet Colorado as well as rear- and four-wheel-drive configurations.
-With a starting price in the teens, the Chevrolet mid-size pickup truck offers great value in this segment and is relatively unique in that a V-8 engine option is available.
-Its closest rivals, such as the Ford Ranger and Dodge Dakota, have been cancelled for the 2012 model year, but its twin the GMC Canyon sticks around, as do the bigger mid-size trucks like the Nissan Frontier and the Toyota Tacoma.
+With a starting price in the teens, the Chevrolet mid-size pickup truck offered great value in this segment and was relatively unique in that a V-8 engine option is available.
+Its closest rivals, such as the Ford Ranger and Dodge Dakota, had been cancelled a model year or two before the Colorado was.